 If you’re in New York or London, you’re always going to find great deals on trips to sunny and warm places.
 If you’re a mid-range traveler, the package deals to these places with a hotel can sometimes be not much more than the flight by itself would be if you booked it on the open market.
 Usually that’s because you’re flying on a charter airline.
 Or the agency has bought big blocks of seats at a discount.

 These are typically “sun and fun” resort places without much intrinsic charm beyond the resort walls: Cancun or Punta Cana from the U.S. and Canada, the Canary Islands or Ibiza from Europe.
-You can find deals to other places though were there’s a lot to do nearby if you go exploring.
-Think Morocco or southern Portugal from the UK, Cartagena (again) and much of Central America from the north of there.
+You can find deals to other places though where there’s a lot to do nearby if you go exploring.
+Think Morocco or southern Portugal from the UK, Cartagena (again), and much of Central America from the north of there.

 Strategy: Keep an eye out for package deals from the likes of Liberty Travel, Thomson UK, and the other giant vacation purveyors and also check the online agencies like Expedia.